Extra Terrestrial Visitors: Plot

 In the foggy woods of New England, three egg poachers, Matt, Sam, and Burt are hunting nightingale eggs.
 When Sam sees what he thinks is a meteor crash nearby, he decides to investigate.
 He finds a red glowing cave with a stash of large eggs, which he smashes out of fear.
-Before he can finish, he is killed by an unseen entity, leaving one egg left intact.
+Before he can finish, he is killed by an unseen entity, leaving one egg intact.
 The mysterious being takes revenge for the destruction, first killing the other hunters and then going after members of a pop band led by the arrogant Rick, who are on a weekend camping trip.
 The band is accompanied by Laura, a girl whom Rick met and told about the weekend's plans, not expecting her to want to come along.
 Sharon, a member of the band and Rick's girlfriend, is jealous of Laura.
 Cathy and Tracy are also band members.

 Tommy (Oscar Martin) is a young boy living in a secluded house with his mother Molly and his short-tempered uncle Bill.
 He also finds the cave, and brings the remaining egg home where it hatches.
 The bald-headed, shaggy-bodied creature from the egg grows rapidly overnight until it is as large as Tommy.
 Tommy nicknames it "Trumpy" because he has a short, trumpet-like trunk.
 Tommy and Trumpy quickly become playmates.
 At one point, Tommy asks Trumpy where he is from.
 Trumpy indicates a star map which features the Big Dipper prominently.
 It also becomes clear that Trumpy has developed telekinetic powers around this time, as it flings various objects around Tommy's room.
 While the mother alien continues to look for her missing offspring, the pop band stops at Tommy's house for medical care after Laura encounters the alien mother and falls off of a cliff, later dying in the house.
 A strange dot formation (similar to the Big Dipper) is later seen on her forehead.